Okaka Furikake: Katsuobushi Rice Seasoning Recipe

 Okaka Furikake (おかかふりかけ)

-Furikake is usually used by being sprinkled over a bowl of plain white rice to add a delicious flavor.
+We usually use it by sprinkling it on a warm bowl of white rice to add a delicious flavor to the rice.

-Thus, Okaka Furikake is a Japanese rice condiment consisting mainly of Katsuobushi flakes, which has long been loved in Japan as one of classic flavors of Furikake.
+Thus, Okaka Furikake is a rice condiment consisting mainly of Katsuobushi bonito flakes/shavings.

-Okaka Furikake is a little sweet, savory rice seasoning packed with umami taste from Katsuobushi flakes, and goes really well with hot steamed plain rice.
+Taste-wise, Okaka Furikake is a slightly sweet, savory rice seasoning loaded with umami from Katsuobushi flakes.

-- Put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a pan
+- First, put 2 tbsp soy sauce, 1 tbsp Sake rice wine, 1 tbsp Mirin sweet cooking rice wine, and 1/2 tbsp sugar into a small saucepan.

-- Heat the pan over a low flame and bring the mixture into a simmer
+- Heat the saucepan on low heat and bring the mixture to a simmer.

-- Add Katsuobushi flakes (20 g: about 0.7 oz) to the pan and cook over medium heat until the liquid evaporates
+- Then, add Katsuobushi flakes (20 g: about 0.7 oz) and cook on medium heat until the liquid evaporates.